-Another data collection program was also developed in 2001 to collect economic information at the trip-level.
-For the economic survey, added as a "Trip Expense" section at the bottom of the trip form, fishermen are surveyed about the cost of various expenditures and revenue (i.e., costs of fuel and bait, crew wages, species-specific price per pounded for landings etc.).

-To reduce the burden to fishers, only a sample of roughly 20% were required to report the information, but the questions were printed on each form (leading to significant "voluntary" reporting of economic data).
-The sampling design was based on historical activity.
+A survey was also developed in 2001 to collect economic information at the trip-level.
+For the economic survey, added as a "Trip Expense" section at the bottom of the trip form, fishermen are surveyed about the cost of various expenditures and revenue (i.e., costs of fuel and bait, crew wages, etc.).
+To reduce the burden to fishers, only a sample of 20% of permit holders were required to report the information, but the questions were printed on each form (leading to "voluntary" reporting of economic data).
 The new form was implemented in 2002.
-During the first years, only vessels with South Atlantic commercial fishing permits were selected to report the economic information.
-Vessels with Gulf of Mexico commercial fishing permits were added in 2005.
+During the first years, only vessels with South Atlantic commercial fishing federal permits were selected to report economic information.
+Vessels with Gulf commercial fishing federal permits were added in 2005.

-Originally, eight questions collected information on the quantity, price, and total expenditures on fuel, on the quantity and total expenditures on ice and bait separately, and on the total expenditures for "other trip expenses" as a general category (including groceries).
-In addition, three questions asked about the payments to the crew and captain; if the payments included the owner's salary or not; and if the owner was on board or not (Yes or No questions).
-Finally, a column was added to the Catch Section on the logbook form for the fishers to report the price per pound for each species that was landed and sold on the trip.
+Originally, eight questions collected information on the quantity, price, total expenditures on fuel, on the quantity and total expenditures on ice and bait separately, and on the total expenditures for "other trip expenses" as a general category (including groceries).
+In addition, three questions asked about the payments to the crew and captain, if the payments included the owner's salary or not, and if the owner was on board or not.
 Currently, both the discard and economic survey portion of the program are voluntary, unless selected by the SEFSC, wherein reporting is mandatory for one year.

 In addition to these major program changes, several changes were made to the SEFSC standard catch-effort logbook form in 2001.
-A separate gear category was added for bandit rig (electric reels).
+A separate gear category was added for a bandit rig (electric reels).
 On previous forms, commercial fishermen were asked to record the gear parameter data (i.e., number of lines, average number of hooks per line, and an estimate of the total fishing time) for this type of gear in the "Handline" category.
-Because of the importance of this gear type for certain fisheries, an additional gear type column was added to separate bandit reel fishing from other Handline fishing, to increase the specificity of fishing behavior description.
-Another change was made to provide space for the fishermen to record the state-issued license number for the dealer who purchased the landings.
-On previous forms, only the name or alias of the dealer was included.
-For many situations, the fishermen also know the dealer's license number and can record it.
+Because of the importance of this gear type for certain fisheries, an additional gear type column was added to separate bandit reel fishing from other handline fishing to increase the specificity of fishing behavior description.
+Another change was made to provide space for the fishermen to record the stateissued license number for the dealer who purchased the landings.
+On previous forms, only the name or "doing business as" name of the dealer was included.
+For many situations, the fishermen also know the dealer's state license number and can record it.
 This additional information increases the likelihood that the correct dealer will be included in the coastal fisheries database.

-The only changes that were made to the SEFSC coastal fisheries logbook program forms between 2002 and 2003 were modifications to the Trip Expense section of the form.
+The only changes that were made to the CFLP forms between 2002 and 2003 were modifications to the Trip Expense Section of the form.
 The wording of certain questions was changed, as well as the instructions, to aid in correct interpretation.
-No major changes were made to the commercial logbook forms between 2005 and 2006, but the price per pound column was removed from the Catch Section in 2005, and the owner's salary question was dropped in 2006.
+No major changes were made to the commercial logbook forms between 2005 and 2006, but the price per pound column was removed from the Catch Section in 2005 and the owner's salary question was dropped in 2006.

 In 2007, several small details were added and changed, and commercial fishermen were sent a letter notifying them of these specific updates.
 The vessel operator name and operator number fields were added, and some formatting shifted to accommodate the new lines.
-Checkboxes were added to the traps, longline, and gill net gears so that fishermen could indicate the specific type used.
-Set soak times were also added for these gears, in addition to the total soak times required on the previous logbook version.
-Finally, all hook and line gears were combined into one section, with rows for number of lines, number of hooks, and total hours fished for hand, electric, and trolling gears.
+Checkboxes were added to the traps, longline, and gill net gear so that fishermen could indicate the specific type used.
+Set soak times were also added for these gear types, in addition to the total soak times required on the previous logbook version.
+Finally, all hook and line gear types were combined into one section, with rows for number of lines, number of hooks, and total hours fished for hand, electric, and trolling gear.